 The Venus Project proposes a design for a global society that has a specific function – maintaining the ecological balance while improving the standard of living for all its members.
 The current system reinforces dysfunctional behaviors therefore it would be illogical for us to assume that such functional society could come about naturally.
 We need to consider alternative ways for social management where people are freed from dangerous mandatory physical labour and are offered everything they need to maximize their potential as human beings.

 When we speak about social management we usually imagine some sort of entity that enforces arbitrary rules and most people just hoping that these rules are fair.
 Still, this is what happens in most countries simply because the monetary system works under the mechanism ‘survival of the fittest’.
 This trend has been dominant from the times when we were a frightened species without much knowledge of what the world is.
 Since the use of the methods of science we have gained enormous amounts of knowledge but we have not applied this to the way we organize society.
 The Venus Project proposes that we use what we know from science and apply whatever technology is necessary to achieve a highly automated society that works towards environmental preservation and the betterment of everyone on Earth.
-This would require an environment and an incentive system that would reinforce positive and productive behavior.
+This would require an environment and an incentive system that would be managed in such a way as to reinforce behavior that improves the world for all people, while of course protecting the environment.

 In many professional fields people act very appropriately but it is rare that we see people behaving appropriately in our society.
 This is because professionals get specific instructions on how to perform optimally in certain situations.
 These instructions come from continued improvements on the methods of people’s performance in the specific professional field.
 We tend to step back when we hear the notion of channeling human behavior towards productive habits but this simply means that we enable people to act more appropriately in different situations.
 For instance, if there is a car accident and the car is on fire but there’s a child in the back seat, the mother may scream and hope that someone will help in time or she can pick up a rock, smash the back seat window and pull the child out of the car.
 The second case is what we call converting emotions into an action pattern and it is achieved through a more appropriate education.